-Today is World Guitar Day, and we're celebrating by publishing the definitive, 100% infallible list of the 50 Greatest Guitarists Ever.
+To celebrate the world's best guitarists, we're celebrating the fret-wranglers who made rock'n'roll history by publishing the definitive, 100% infallible list of the 50 Greatest Guitarists Ever.

 Of course, we know that isn't true.
 Any feature like this is a rock'n'roll bunfight, and we've inevitably included musicians some readers would never have chosen, and ignored others they believe worthy of a place near the top.